jiasong18/Ant-Media-Server-Wiki/Stream-Security-Documentation.md

 Publisher IP filter feature allows you to specify the IP addresses allowed for publishing.
 You can define multiple allowed IPs in CIDR format as comma (,) separated.

-To enable publisher IP filtering you must set `settings.allowedPublisherIps` in `AMS_DIR/webapps/<App_Name>/WEB_INF/red5.properties` file with the allowed IP addresses.
+To enable publisher IP filtering you must set `settings.allowedPublisherCIDR` in `AMS_DIR/webapps/<App_Name>/WEB_INF/red5.properties` file with the allowed IP addresses.

 Example:
-`settings.allowedPublisherIps=10.20.30.40/24,127.0.0.1/32` allows IPs 10.20.30.[0-255] and 127.0.0.1.
+`settings.allowedPublisherCIDR=10.20.30.40/24,127.0.0.1/32` allows IPs 10.20.30.[0-255] and 127.0.0.1.

 You can [read more](https://whatismyipaddress.com/cidr/) about CIDR notation.